 Not every business owner understands that different types of SEO strategies a company, agency, or SEO consultant can implement for different sizes of websites, but the really secert is you have to do all of them to rank.
 Depending on size, you may need an enterprise or small business SEO strategy.
-Both have similar elements but also some drastically different aspects.
+Both have similar elements but also some drastically different aspects and different hurdles.

 One thing’s for sure—understanding how each works and knowing the differences between them can help you achieve optimal results.

 Before we continue, remember that enterprise and small business SEO does not always directly correlate with the size of the business (think Coca-Cola versus your local sole-proprietor coffee shop).
 Rather, it correlates with the website’s size, say one with 1000s of pages versus 100 pages.
-Some experts consider enterprise SEO only for an enterprise SEO company.
+Some experts consider enterprise SEO only for enterprise brands.
 Others believe in enterprise SEO for businesses that have larger websites.
-We’ll focus on enterprise SEO being for those with larger websites of 1000 pages or more.
+We’ll focus on enterprise SEO being for those with larger websites of 250 pages or more.
 I think there is alot of confusion out there are the differences and I will do by best to explain them but we also have a great e-book on this.

 SEO is all about driving quality and relevant traffic to your website through organic search results (read – not paid to advertise).
 There are approximately 2 trillion searches conducted on Google every year.
 You want to make sure that your website ranks on the first page for search queries relevant to your website— and hopefully the top five positions because they receive 70.4 percent of clicks.

 SEO involves multiple tactics that work together, including these basic:

 - Creating relevant and reputable content that adheres to Google E-A-T guidelines (link to E-A-T blog).

 - Using a proper internal linking structure.

 - Having a technical sound platform (fast speeds, mobile-friendly, clean architecture/site hierarchy).

 - Acquiring links from other reputable and relevant websites.